raspberrypilearning/create-your-own-world/en/step_3.md

 ## Moving the player

-Let's start by creating a player that can move around your world.
+Let's start by creating a player who can move around your world.

-+ Open the 'Create Your Own World' Scratch project online at [http://jumpto.cc/world-go](http://jumpto.cc/world-go){:target="_blank"} or download from [http://jumpto.cc/world-get](http://jumpto.cc/world-get){:target="_blank"} and then open if you are using the offline editor.
++ If you're using Scratch online, open the 'Create your own world' Scratch project at [http://jumpto.cc/world-go](http://jumpto.cc/world-go){:target="_blank"}.
+If you are using Scratch offline, download the project [here](http://jumpto.cc/world-get){:target="_blank"}, and then open it using the offline editor.

 ![screenshot](images/world-starter.png)

 The player will use the arrow keys to move around.
-When the player presses the up arrow, you want the player sprite to move up, by telling it which direction to go.
+When the player presses the up arrow, you need to tell the sprite to move up, so that it moves in the right direction.

 + Add this code to the `player` sprite: